oneapi-src/oneCCL/man/OneCCL.md

 Set the threshold in bytes to specify the medium size algorithm in the allreduce collective.
 Default value is 16777216. &quot;&lt;value&gt;&quot;&quot; : &quot;&gt;=0&quot;

+## CCL_SYCL_ALLREDUCE_SCALEOUT_THRESHOLD

+Specify the maximum threshold for the Allreduce Sycl scale-out algorithm.

+Set the threshold in bytes to specify the Sycl scaleout algorithm in the allreduce collective.
+Default value is 1048576. &quot;&lt;value&gt;&quot;&quot; : &quot;&gt;=0&quot;

+## CCL_SYCL_ALLREDUCE_SCALEOUT_DIRECT_THRESHOLD

+Specify the maximum threshold for the Allreduce Sycl scale-out direct algorithm.

+Set the threshold in bytes to specify the Sycl scaleout direct algorithm (call MPI_allreduce directly) in the allreduce collective.
+Default value is 1048576. &quot;&lt;value&gt;&quot;&quot; : &quot;&gt;=0&quot;

 ## CCL_SYCL_REDUCE_SCATTER_TMP_BUF